logiqua/scribequa/README.md

 # Logiqua

 **Logiqua** is a powerful, extensible expression evaluation engine for Java.
-It provides a unified API for evaluating expressions written in multiple formats (JSON, YAML, XML, LISP-style), making it easy to build rule engines, configuration systems, and dynamic expression evaluators.
+It provides a unified API for evaluating expressions written in multiple formats (JSON, YAML, XML, LISP-style, or infix expressions), making it easy to build rule engines, configuration systems, and dynamic expression evaluators.

 ## Overview

 Logiqua is a modular expression evaluation framework that allows you to:

-- **Write expressions in multiple formats**: JSON, YAML, XML, or LISP-style syntax
+- **Write expressions in multiple formats**: JSON, YAML, XML, LISP-style syntax, or infix expressions
 - **Evaluate complex logic**: Support for arithmetic, comparisons, conditionals, and array operations
 - **Access variables**: Flexible context system for variable access and data binding
 - **Extend functionality**: Easy to add custom operations via the ServiceLoader mechanism